MaikKingma/clean-hexagonal-onion-docs/docs/9-acl-adapter.md

   }
 ]
 ```
-We have created a Query adapter in section 6.
+We have already created a Query adapter once in section 6.
 If you want more hints.... you need to create a class
 ``/query/publisher/PublisherQuery.java`` which contains a GetMapping for ``/publishers``.
 Inject the
-``PublisherService.java`` and call the method to retrieve all publishers via the ACL adapter.
+``PublisherAppService.java`` and call the method to retrieve all publishers via the ACL adapter.

 Additionally, we will need to introduce the ``Publisher.java``.
 As described in the domain model it will be a
 value object as it will have no lifecycle of its own within our domain (the id on the view model might be misleading,
-in the sense that DDD states that VOs have no ID.
-That ID however is only a technical identifier of another bounded
+in the sense that DDD states that value objects have no ID.
+That ID however is only a technical identifier of another
-context for us.
-It is not an ID in our context).
+bounded context for us.
+It is not an ID in our context and the publisher has no further life cycle or state of its
+own in our system).

-The data we populate the response with will come from the Publisher service API.
+The data we populate the response with will come from the Publisher-service API.
-For that you will need to introduce a new domain service ``/domain/publisher/PublisherService.java``.
+As mentioned before, you will need to introduce a new application service
-Since we are implementing an interface contract with another service we add the implementation for that service in
+``/domaininteraction/publisher/PublisherAppService.java``.
+We add the implementation for that service in the ACL
-the acl adapter layer, ``/acl/publisher/PublisherServiceImpl.java``.
+adapter layer, ``/acl/publisher/PublisherAppServiceImpl.java``.

-For the REST call execution you may want to consider this code snippet:
+> **Hint:** For the REST call execution you may want to consider this code snippet:
 ```java
 new RestTemplate().getForObject(uri, PublisherDTO[].class);
 ```